IBM/e2r/neurips2019/README.md

 Details about the sub-folders are as below:
   * **code** contains code and experimental setup as used for our NeurIPS 2019 work submission
+  * **presentation** contains presentation slides describing the approach, experimental evaluation and the results.